 HOW TO TRAP AND REMOVE ARMADILLOS

 Have you ever walked out your front door in the morning and seen a dozen holes in your yard?
 You most likely have armadillos.
-More than 90 percent of an armadillo’s diet is made up of insects, larvae, and other invertebrates in the soil which is why they dig holes in your yard.

 Sometimes you will see an armadillo.
 But, you can tell you have an armadillo because of holes appearing in your yard.
 They dig large, “coffee can” sized holes, known as rooting, which are generally where they will live.
 They also dig smaller, golf-ball to tennis ball sized holes around the yard where the armadillos search for food.
 These smaller holes are typically in areas covered with mulch, or in dirt or sand.